taystay/LOZ/README.md

 BUGS: None

 Refactor:
-The code was refactor using lambda operator to reduce lines of code.s
+The code was refactor using lambda operator to reduce lines of code.